f5devcentral/f5-big-iq-onboarding/README.md

 Instructions
 ------------

-1. Choose the number of BIG-IQ and DCD you aim to deploy.
+1. Choose the number of BIG-IQ CM and DCD you aim to deploy.

    **Examples**:
     - 1 BIG-IQ CM standalone, 1 BIG-IQ DCD